chargehound/chargehound-slate/source/includes/_braintree_direct.md

 After you handle the "Dispute Opened" webhook notification, you'll gather the response evidence and update the Braintree custom fields.
 You'll use [Braintree's GraphQL API](https://graphql.braintreepayments.com/) to update the custom fields of the disputed transaction.

+Braintree custom fields only support strings, but Chargehound will convert amounts or numbers from strings when needed.
+See the guidelines for formatting fields [here](#formatting-fields).

 ```graphql
 mutation UpdateTransactionCustomFields($input: UpdateTransactionCustomFieldsInput!) {
      updateTransactionCustomFields(input: $input) {